zarqman/can_has_validations/README.md

         messages:
           invalid_email: "is an invalid email"
           invalid_hostname: "is an invalid hostname"
+          invalid_ip: "is an invalid IP"
+          ip_not_allowed: "is not an allowed IP"
+          single_ip_required: "must be a single IP"
           invalid_url: "is an invalid URL"
           unchangeable: "cannot be changed"
           before: "must be before %{attribute2}"